Logo

 Jefferson's warrant followed Aaron Burr, who fled toward Spanish Florida.

-Aaron Burr was intercepted at Wakefield, in Mississippi Territory, on February 19,1807.
+Aaron Burr was intercepted at Wakefield, in Mississippi Territory in present-day Alabama, on February 19,1807, by Edmund P Gaines and Nicholas Perkins III.

 Aaron Burr was confined to Fort Stoddert after being arrested on charges of treason.

-Aaron Burr had been arraigned four times for treason before a grand jury indicted him.
+Aaron Burr was arraigned four times for treason prior to being indicted before a grand jury.

-The only physical evidence presented to the Grand Jury was Wilkinson's so-called letter from Aaron Burr, which proposed the idea of stealing land in the Louisiana Purchase.
+The only physical evidence presented to the grand jury was Wilkinson's letter from Aaron Burr, which proposed stealing land in the Louisiana Purchase.

 Aaron Burr said he had made a copy because he had lost the original.